 Instructional computers at each of six elementary sites will be replaced.
 This will include all labs, libraries, and classroom workstations.
 The sites selected for this phase of the plan are Bedford Hills, Heritage, Linkhorne, Paul Munro, Sandusky, and Sheffield.

-Due to the reduced volume of computer workstations during this cycle year, the Department of Information Technology may recommend the replacement of network printers at any remaining sites.
+Due to the reduced volume of computer workstations during this cycle year, the Department of Information Technology may recommend the replacement of equipment at other sites.